AOP-PHP/AOP/doc/Contents/chapter2.md

 ## aop_add_after ##

-after kind of advices enables you to
+After kind of advice enables you to

 *    do stuff after the matched joinpoint
 *    replace the return of the adviced function